Last updated: May 29, 2026

 What it helps with: Basic adult dental care, urgent visits, cleanings, fillings, and some extractions, depending on the clinic.

-Who may qualify: People with Medicaid, Medicare Advantage dental coverage, private insurance, or no insurance may be served, but fees and services vary.
+Who may qualify: Seniors with Medicaid, Medicare Advantage dental, private dental benefits, or no coverage may be served.
+Sliding-fee rules vary.

-Where to apply: Call the clinic directly.
-Ask for adult dental intake and sliding-fee screening.
+Where to apply: Call the clinic directly and ask for adult dental intake.

 Public dental clinic list

-The Nebraska dental public health clinic list includes federally qualified health centers, local public health departments, dental colleges, hygiene programs, Native American clinics, VA dental clinics, free clinics, and Mission of Mercy programs.
-Use the public clinic list as a starting point, then call each site to confirm services, hours, payment, and eligibility.
+Nebraska’s public dental clinic brochure lists federally qualified health centers, local public health dental clinics, dental colleges, hygiene programs, Native American clinics, VA dental clinics, free clinics, and Mission of Mercy options.
+Use the public clinic list as a starting point, then call the site to confirm current services, hours, payment rules, and adult eligibility.

 |---|---|---|